mlflow/mlflow/docs/source/tracking/tutorials/remote-server.rst

     Artifacture diagram of MLflow Tracking Server with PostgreSQL and S3

 .. note::
-   You cna find the list of supported data stores in `artifact stores <../artifacts-stores.html>`_ and `backend stores <../backend-stores.html>` documentations.
+   You can find the list of supported data stores in the `artifact stores <../artifacts-stores.html>`_ and `backend stores <../backend-stores.html>` documentation guides.

 When you start logging runs to the MLflow Tracking Server, the following happens: